Common frog: Life cycle

 Clutch sizes of female common frogs range from a few hundred to 5,000 eggs.
 Many of these eggs form large aggregations that serve to thermoregulate and protect the developing embryo from potential predators.
 The aggregation of eggs raises the temperature of the embryo relative to the surrounding water, which is important because the rate of tadpole development is faster at higher temperatures.
 Additionally, the eggs are typically laid in the shallower regions of the pond to prevent hypoxia-induced fatality of the embryos.

 It usually takes 2–3 weeks for the eggs to hatch.
 After that, the frog larvae group together in schools, where they help each other to feed on algae and larger plants, and to avoid predators.
 By June and July, most tadpoles will have metamorphosized, and the remaining time until winter is used to feed and grow larger.
 Only the largest frogs will survive the winter, which places a large emphasis on rapid development until then.
-In fact, a common frog's rate of development correlates with temperature.
+The development rate of the common frog correlates with temperature.
 In lower temperature regions, common frogs will hatch earlier and metamorphosize sooner than common frogs living in warmer climate regions.
 Sexual maturity occurs only after three years, and common frogs will typically live between six and eight years.

 Common frog camouflaged in autumn leaves.